Which celebrities will be guests at the royal wedding?

 On Tuesday, the couple both posted pictures from a visit to London’s Hyde Park.

-Sarah Rafferty, who plays Donna Paulsen in the series, has been sharing pictures from a trip in Paris in recent days, and has now arrived in London.
+Sarah Rafferty, who plays Donna Paulsen in the series, has been sharing pictures from a trip in Paris in recent days, and on Friday appeared on American TV programme Today live from Windsor to talk about attending the wedding.

-And Rick Hoffman, who plays lawyer Louis Litt in the TV show, has also recently flown in.
+She was joined on the daytime programme by Rick Hoffman, who plays Louis Litt in the TV show, and Gina Torres, who plays Jessica Pearson.

-On Thursday, he announced on Instagram that had had touched down at Heathrow Airport.
+They told the Today hosts they were delighted to be able to attend the wedding of their friend and former colleague, Meghan.

-Other former co-stars and friends of Ms Markle, including Gina Torres, Abigail Spencer and Wendell Pierce, are rumoured to have been invited.
+Other former co-stars and friends of Meghan, including Abigail Spencer and Wendell Pierce, are rumoured to have been invited.

 Indian actress and philanthropist Priyanka Chopra, a close friend of the bride-to-be, previously said she would be attending the wedding.